Calming the Waters

 The legal battles volleyed back and forth until the injunction against construction was lifted in 1987 by the Fifth Circuit Court of Appeals.
 But just as everyone thought construction would begin, a glimmer of hope appeared in the form of two endangered Bald Eagles.
 They were nesting at Lake Charlotte, located in the heart of the project area.

-With this discovery, Jim was able to delay construction again, and over a period of ten long years, the project evolved into building a saltwater barrier to manage the freshwater flows from Lake Livingston—which ironically was what the original reservoir had really been intended to do all along.
+With this discovery, Jim, now as lead attorney was able to delay construction again, and over a period of ten long years, the project evolved into building a saltwater barrier to manage the freshwater flows from Lake Livingston—which ironically was what the original reservoir had really been intended to do all along.

 Current saltwater barrier.